wjenh/pidp1-mods/Docs/UsingM1pp.md

 - Constants seen but no constants statement
 - No start at the end of the program
 - Extra text after a start
+- leading spaces or tabs with a + or -
+- + or - surrounded by spaces or tabs
+- space or tab before a -xxx

 The missing label test does a simple check for the first line starting with digits followed by a forward slash, or a sequence of alpha characters followed by a comma.